 What is the role of the ARRC?

-In 2014, the U.S. Federal Reserve and the New York Federal Reserve Bank (“NY Fed”) established the Alternative Reference Rates Committee (“ARRC”) to lead the transition away from LIBOR.
-The ARRC continues to lead the transition in the US from LIBOR and has recommended the Secured Overnight Financing Rate (“SOFR”) as the replacement for USD LIBOR – as well as encourages the development of a SOFR futures market.
+In 2014, the U.S. Federal Reserve and the New York Federal Reserve Bank (NY Fed) established the ARRC to lead the transition away from LIBOR.
+It recommended the Secured Overnight Financing Rate (SOFR) as the replacement for LIBOR and encouraged the development of a SOFR futures market.

-In June 2017, the ARRC identified SOFR as the recommended alternative reference rate for USD LIBOR.
-SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities (each a “repurchase” or “repo” transaction).
-While LIBOR is not fully transaction based, SOFR is based on the overnight repo market with ~ $1 trillion of transactions per day.
+In June 2017, the ARRC identified SOFR as the recommended alternative reference rate for LIBOR.
+SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities (each a repurchase or repo transaction).
+While LIBOR is not fully transaction based, SOFR is based on an overnight repo market with ~ $1 trillion of transactions per day.
 The NY Fed is the administrator and producer of SOFR.
 Publication of SOFR began in April 2018.
-Trading and clearing of SOFR based futures began in May 2018 and SOFR-based swaps in July 2018.
+Trading and clearing of SOFR based futures and SOFR-based swaps began in 2018.

 How is SOFR calculated?

 SOFR is calculated as a volume-weighted median of transaction level tri-party repo transaction data, General Collateral Finance repo transaction data and data on bilateral U.S. Treasury repos cleared through Fixed Income Clearing Corporation's delivery-versus-payment service provided by DTCC Solutions LLC.
 SOFR is published each business day on the NY Fed’s website, while Term SOFR is published on the CME Group website.

 Does the ARRC have a timeline for the adoption of SOFR?